-When the crisis designation (i.e. situation meets crisis designation requirements) is extended at the end of the initial duration (or at any time thereafter), the family may request the option of returning the child's name to the original request date on the Request for Services Registry (RFSR) when it is determined that the loss of care giver and lack of natural or community supports will be long-term or permanent.
+When the crisis designation (i.e. situation meets crisis designation requirements) is extended at the end of the initial duration (or at any time thereafter), the family may request the option of returning the child's name to the original request date on the RFSR when it is determined that the loss of care giver and lack of natural or community supports will be long-term or permanent.
 OCDD will make this final determination.